-When branding and design have a direct (and positive) impact on the bottom line
+Learn why branding and graphic design have a direct impact on the bottom line.

 Advertisement design has a big impact on how many people look at your advertising.
 In fact, it is the layout design, consisting of colors and shapes, that attracts attention before the customer reads any of the copywriting.
 Then the prospect actually looks at or reads your ad.

 Moreover, the colors and shapes tell the viewer a lot about your company and hence should be a key element of your marketing plan.

 For example, your colors may communicate that you are a solid, conservative company or they may say you are a fast moving, aggressive outfit.
 Unfortunately, many companies have the wrong branding and design or – worse still – a creative design that actually discourages viewers.